KacperBazan/kacper-space/README.md

 ## 🌟 Highlights

-Here's a sneak peek at some of the things I'm working on:
+Here's some of the cool things I've worked on:

 ### Projects
 <img src="assets/project1.jpg" width="600" alt="Project 1">